Trump rips LeBron James' smarts hours before rally in Ohio | New Country 923

 But he also uses “stupid” — or variations thereof — as a favored insult.
 He has used it to describe the FBI, the NFL, Democrats, the filibuster, the nation’s immigration laws, journalists, trade policies and how the nation’s leaders have dealt with topics like Iraq, Muslims, Canada and China.

-He also, after former Secretary of State Rex Tillerson reportedly called him a “moron,” challenged his own Cabinet member to an IQ test.
+He also, after then-Secretary of State Rex Tillerson reportedly called him a “moron,” challenged his own Cabinet member to an IQ test.

-James played for over a decade — and in two stints — with the Cavaliers and delivered a title to the championship-starved region in 2016.
-Although he departed for the Los Angeles Lakers earlier this summer, the superstar remains very popular in the Buckeye State, and Trump’s attack could be a gift for the Democrat in the congressional race that Trump is weighing in on Saturday in Ohio.

-“I don’t have to tell (asterisk)anyone(asterisk) what LeBron James means to Ohio,” Democrat Danny O’Connor tweeted.
+Associated Press writer Steve Reed in Charlotte, N.C., contributed to this report.